 I got to take a quick time out.

-We'll keep uh be back and continue here in mere moments and get to your phone calls as well.
+We can be back and continue here in mere moments and get to your phone calls as well.

-I appreciate those of you who have been on hold and waiting uh for what I'm sure to you seems like forever.
+I appreciate those of you who have been on hold and waiting for what I'm sure to you seems like forever.

-800-282-2882, be right back.
+Be right back.

-Der Commissar is back.
+Dirkomasar is back.

-And we're back uh as well uh from the prestigious Attila the Hun chair, the Limbaugh Institute for Advanced Conservative Studies in New York today, high atop the EIB building in Midtown Manhattan, Ronald in Los Angeles, or is it Louisiana?
+And we're back as well from the prestigious Attila the Hun chair, the Limbaugh Institute for Advanced Conservative Studies in New York today, Hayatop, the EIB building in Midtown Manhattan.

-Is he in LA?
+Is he in L.A.?

-Welcome, uh Ronald, great to have you with us.
+Great to have you with us.

-Good morning, Russia.
+Good morning, Russ.

 It's great to be here.

-All right, guess uh let's hear about it.
+All right, guess let's hear about it.

-How about that?
+Yeah, how about that?

 Absolutely.